tldr-group/taufactor/docs/installation.md

 ## Requirements

 Before installing taufactor, [download the most recent version of PyTorch](https://pytorch.org/get-started/locally/).
 Your exact PyTorch configuration will depend on your operating system and GPU availability.
+Ensure your PyTorch version is `pytorch>=1.0`.

 ## Stable release